-Tensions have been high since Arab gunmen killed two police officers in the Jerusalem compound on July 14, prompting Israel to install security devices at entrances to the site that is sacred to both Muslims and Jews.
+Tensions have been high since Arab gunmen killed two police officers in the sacred Jerusalem compound on July 14, prompting Israel to install security devices at entrances to the site that is holy to both Muslims and Jews.

 The move outraged Muslims and sparked some of the worst street clashes in years, threatening to draw Israel into conflict with other Arab and Muslim nations.
 Under intense pressure, Israel removed the metal detectors this week and said it planned to install sophisticated security cameras instead.

-Firas Dibs, an official from the Jordanian religious body that administers the sacred site, said tens of thousands attended Friday prayers.
+Firas Dibs, an official from Waqf, said earlier that tens of thousands attended Friday prayers.

 The prayers ended without incident, police spokesman Micky Rosenfeld said.
 There were some sporadic, low-level scuffles between Palestinians and Israeli forces nearby, but nothing on the scale of recent violence.

-Police had barred men under 50 from the Jerusalem site and braced for violence following security assessments indicting Palestinians had planned protests there.
+Police had barred men under 50 from the Jerusalem site during the day and braced for violence following security assessments indicting Palestinians had planned protests there.
 There were no restrictions on women.
 Israeli police lifted the age restrictions and other measures Friday night.

-Muslims only returned to the site on Thursday after about two weeks of praying in the streets nearby to protest the new security measures.
+Muslims only returned to the site on Thursday - after about two weeks of praying in the streets nearby to protest the new security measures.
 They had claimed Israel was trying to expand its control over the site.
-Israel denied the allegations, insisting the measures were to prevent more attacks and pointed to similar measures at sensitive sites around the world.
+Israel denied the allegations, insisting the measures were meant to prevent more attacks and pointed to similar measures at sensitive sites around the world.